Showing posts with label Memoir. Show all posts

 The big box in the corner.

-That’s what our first televsion was called.
+That’s what our first television was called.

 It's the early 1960s, and I have a memory of a rather big box that stood in the corner of our rented home.